How women live and work in Germany

 Women in society

 On average, women have their first child at the age of 30.
-Statistically speaking, women have 1.53 children each, meaning that the birth rate – after rising briefly between 2014 and 2016 – has declined for the fourth year in a row.
+Statistically speaking, women have 1.35 children each.
 This birth rate puts Germany on a par with the EU average.

 Quick facts